damonitor/damo/USAGE.md

 - interface/damon_stat (merged in v6.17-rc1 (369c415e6073))
 ```

-The first two lines of the output is straightforwardly shows the versions of
+The first two lines of the output are straightforwardly showing the versions of
 `damo` and `kernel`.
 The third line shows an inferred version of DAMON.
 This
-inferrence is required because the kernel might have DAMON features that
+inferrence can be useful if the kernel have DAMON features that backported from
-backported from the mainline.
-For the inferrence, `damo` checks all DAMON
+the mainline.
+For the inferrence, `damo` checks all DAMON features that
-features that available on the current system, and infer the feature that
+available on the current system.
+And it finds the available feature that
-landed in the mainline most recently as the version of DAMON on the system.
+landed on the mainline most recently.
+And conclude the version of the mainline
+Linux release as the version of DAMON on the system.

 Fourth and later lines of the output shows the available DAMON user interface
 features.
-If it shows nothing, the system may not ready to run DAMON control
+If it shows nothing, the system may not ready to run `damo` commands
+for controlling DAMON (`start` and `tune`)  and recording its outputs (`damo
-cateogry commands of `damo`.
-Note that other categories of commands are
+record`).
+Note that other categories of commands such as visualization of the
-independent to the system setup, and therefore still available.
-If you need to
+retrieved DAMON outputs (`damo report`) are independent to the system setup,
+and therefore still available.
+If you need to do DAMON control on a given
-do DAMON control on a given system but `damo report sysinfo` says it is
+system but `damo report sysinfo` says it is unavailable, ask help to the system
-unavailable, ask help to the system administrator, the kernel provider, or
+administrator, the kernel provider, or DAMON community.
-DAMON community.

 The command can show more detailed information including availability of each
 DAMON features, when `--print all` option is given.